Search Engine Optimization

 Automated SEO testing

 Apart from Manual SEO testing, we have automated tests for SEO.
-We use different tools such as Deepcrawl and Datadog to help us test for SEO in an automated fashion and alert us if something goes wrong.
+We use different tools such as Deepcrawl(opens in a new tab or window) and Datadog(opens in a new tab or window) to help us test for SEO in an automated fashion and alert us if something goes wrong.
 We review tooling to remain consistent.
 We are proactive with the changing requirements of our SEO strategies and testing roadmaps.
 Note that we're not affiliated with any of the tools mentioned below — they're just good software that helps us get the job done in an efficient way.

 Deepcrawl